What is Listed Security?

 #1 – Stocks

 When a private company has been operating for a few years and wants to raise more capital from the market then they sell their own and make them public via listing their shares in exchange.
-Each exchange has specific rules like minimum stockholder’s equity, minimum share price, a minimum number of shareholders and the minimum number of profitable years as a private company.
+Each exchange has specific rules like minimum stockholder’s equity, minimum share price, a minimum number of shareholders and the minimum number of profitable years as a private held company.

 ABC is a private company that is planning to raise more capital from the market by listing its shares in the Stock exchange.
 What are the advantages and steps?